lplotni/pace/README.md

 [![Build Status](https://snap-ci.com/lplotni/pace/branch/master/build_image)](https://snap-ci.com/lplotni/pace/branch/master)

+You can check out the latest version of the app on heroku: [https://dev-pace.herokuapp.com/](https://dev-pace.herokuapp.com/)

 ## Dev Setup
 Pace is currently based on [express.js](http://expressjs.com/) and [node](https://nodejs.org), therefore you will need both on your machine.
 To install node, go either to https://nodejs.org/ or if you are using a mac & brew use the following cmd: `brew install node`.
 To get all the other dependencies and be able to start **pace** locally, just navigate to the pace folder and run `npm install`